 Note these photos were taken after the event, so the PVC is a bit wrinkled.

 Here are some low-information iPhone photos from within the club.
 I’m wearing the chevrons upside-down because it made wire routing easier to the battery pack.

-costume, diy, EL wire
+Tags: diy, costume, EL wire